mjgood4/firstrespondersites/README.md

 **The recommended setup uses MacOS / Linux operating systems, Windows has not been tested**

-1. If you are on Linux, setup the conda environment using the conda_env.yml and Python version 3.8.11.
+1. If you are on Linux, the provided conda environment may work for you.
 Otherwise, use the following setup proceedure for anaconda.
 ```
 > conda create -n geo python=3.7.2
 > conda activate geo